United States Virgin Islands Debt Relief

 Credit Counseling

-A credit counseling company helps keep you out of your mess by working out a financial plan that covers your financial obligations with as little debt as possible.
+A credit counseling company helps you work out a financial plan that covers your financial obligations with as little debt as possible.
+Most of these are non-profit organizations that provide debt counseling.
+Such organizations have qualified personal finance professionals who will train you in managing your finances.

 Bankruptcy